Portland Sea Dogs

 The Portland Sea Dogs are a Minor League Baseball team based in Portland, Maine, playing in the Eastern League.
 Established in 1994, the Sea Dogs are the Double-A affiliate of the Boston Red Sox.

-The Sea Dogs became part of the Red Sox system for the 2003 season; previously they were affiliated with the Florida Marlins.
-The change in affiliation brought success in the 2005 and 2006 seasons as the Sea Dogs went to the Eastern League championship series both years.
-They won their first-ever title on September 17, 2006, defeating the Akron Aeros, 8–5, in a rematch of the series from the previous year.
-It was the first Double-A championship for a Red Sox farm team since 1983 when they were based in New Britain, Connecticut.
+Originally affiliated with the Florida Marlins, the Sea Dogs became part of the Red Sox system for the 2003 season.
+The team went to the Eastern League championship series in 2005, losing to the Akron Aeros; and again in 2006, when they defeated the Aeros to win the first Double-A championship for a Red Sox farm team since the New Britain Red Sox in 1983.

-Currently, all games are carried on a network of radio stations with Emma Tiedemann providing the play-by-play, with the flagship WPEI and select TV games on NESN with Eric Frede play-by-play and former Red Sox relief pitcher Ken Ryan.
+All games are carried on a network of radio stations with Emma Tiedemann providing the play-by-play, with the flagship WPEI doing both home and away games.

 History

-Minor league baseball officially returned to Maine on October 4, 1992, when Portland was awarded one of two Eastern League expansion franchises (the other being the New Haven Ravens) to begin play in April 1994.
-The Sea Dogs signed an affiliation agreement with the Florida Marlins on May 3, 1993, beginning what would become a nine-season relationship.
-The city renovated Hadlock Field, transforming what was once a high-school stadium into a professional ballpark.
+Minor league baseball returned to Maine on October 4, 1992, when Portland was awarded one of two Eastern League expansion franchises (the other being the New Haven Ravens) to begin play in April 1994.
+The Sea Dogs signed an affiliation agreement with the Florida Marlins on May 3, 1993, beginning a nine-season relationship.
+The city renovated Hadlock Field, transforming a high-school stadium into a professional ballpark.
 City manager Robert Ganley led efforts to renovate Hadlock Field and return professional baseball to Portland.

 The team won its first game, defeating the Reading Phillies on the road 2–1, with the help of a 14th-inning home run by future major league catcher Charles Johnson.
 The team opened Hadlock Field on April 18, 1994, losing 7–6 to the Albany-Colonie Yankees.

-Cartoonist Guy Gilchrist designed the team's logo as well as logos for the Connecticut Defenders, Binghamton Mets, and New Britain Rock Cats.
-Gilchrist's comic strip Mudpie had a series of strips in which the young cat's family visit the Portland area and attend a Sea Dogs game.
+Cartoonist Guy Gilchrist designed the team's logo.
+His comic strip Mudpie had a series of strips in which the young cat's family visit the Portland area and attend a Sea Dogs game.

+The team won its sole league title on September 17, 2006, defeating the Akron Aeros 8–5, in a rematch of the series from the previous year.

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Sea Dogs were organized into the Double-A Northeast.
-In 2022, the Double-A Northeast became known as the Eastern League, the name historically used by the regional circuit prior to the 2021 reorganization.
+When Major League Baseball restructured Minor League Baseball in 2021, the Sea Dogs were organized into the Double-A Northeast.
+In 2022, the division was renamed the Eastern League, the name used by the regional circuit before the 2021 reorganization.

+Ahead of the 2023 season, the Sea Dogs' longtime owners, the Burke family, sold the team to Diamond Baseball Holdings.

+In August 2024, Portland cartoonist Lincoln Peirce featured the team in his comic strip Big Nate.